itsMapleLeaf/aspects3/rulebook.md

 Players earn 1 comeback point when failing a roll.
 They can spend any number of them to reduce a roll’s result.
 They cannot use a comeback point on the same roll that gave it to them.
 Comeback points return to 0 at the end of a session.

+## Conditions

+Conditions are any arbitrary status effects that could apply to a character.
+It may impair their ability to do certain things, or empower them.
+Examples:

+- Unconscious - cannot move, talk, or act
+- Paralyzed - cannot move
+- Deafened - cannot hear
+- Energized - increases movement speed, could grant a +1 to -

 ## Skills

 Skill checks: